Mithgol/node-uue/README.md

 Lines in the given `text` are expected to be separated by `'\n'` (`\x0A`).

-Invalid UUE codes are ignored.
+Invalid UUE codes are ignored entirely (even if only one line of some UUE code block is wrong, that code block is not decoded).

-Any UUE codes of any file that has a different filename (not the given `filename`) are ignored.
-(If `text` contains several uuencoded files, it is not necessary for `filename` to go first.)
+Any UUE codes of any file that has a different filename (i.e. not the given `filename`) are ignored.
+(In other words, even if `text` contains several uuencoded files, it is not necessary for the file with the given `filename` to be first of them: files with other names may precede it, and it still will be found and decoded nevertheless.)

 If several uuencoded files have the same `filename` (case-sensitive), only the first is returned (its other namesakes are ignored).